AKASHGUHA-ROY/ARTIFICIAL-INTELLIGENCE-WORKOUT-COACH-APPLIED-STATISTICS-.-./phase2/artifacts/baseline_outputs.md

 # Baseline Outputs

 ## Goal
-Test how a raw general-purpose AI responds to our workout-assistant task before we add any improvements.
+Talking a look at how a an ordinary artificial intelligence app responds to the users workout-assistant tasks before any improvements are given to it .

 ## Test Case 1
 **User input:** Beginner user, ARM day, no equipment, 20 minutes.